Rotary Aviation

 - Not to Engage - Targets not allowed to be engaged.

-- Hospitals, Refugee Camps or any alike.
+- Hospitals, Refugee Camps or the like.

 - Medical Vehicles and Personnel.